 The LITTORAL, or “near shore,” is where hydrography, geography, commerce, fishing, mining, boundaries, maneuver and sustainment issues converge, complicating both the Offense and the Defense, and placing exceptional demands on naval, aerial, and land forces that must operate, fight, and influence events there.

-ABOUT DR. KALEV SEPP, DIRECTOR OF THE LITTORAL OPERATIONS CENTER
+WAYNE PORTER, PhD, CAPT, USN (ret), DIRECTOR OF THE LITTORAL OPERATIONS CENTER

 FOUNDING MEMBER DEAN EMERITUS WAYNE HUGHES